impredicative/bitlyshortener/README.md

 To obtain the fastest response, URLs must not be shortened one at a time, but in a batch instead, as in the above example.

-Returned short links use the `j.mp` domain.
+Returned short links use the `j.mp` domain with HTTPS.